racinmat/PHPOgameBot/readme.md

 TODO
 -----
 - when reading espionage report, update the player status (jest in case the non-active user goes active, so I wont attack him)
-- if set resources to be transported are bigger than the capacity of the fleet, then send the fleet as soon as it will be fully loaded
- 	- or maybe add checkbox to fly as soon as the capacity of fleet is full instead of setting the amount of resources
 - maybe add limit to probing players because probing 400 planets at once takes few hours
 - refactor waitings in fleet sending to waitForText or something like that, to speed up probes sending.
 Maybe add parameter slow, which will enable additional random waiting
 - add disable option for repetitious commands (or automatically disable sending resources away when some resource dependent commands are waiting to proceed)